Oberlin Band (China): Aftermath

 A multinational army, the Eight-Nation Alliance, rescued foreigners besieged by the Boxers and Chinese Army in Tianjin and Beijing.
 (See Battle of Tientsin and Siege of the International Legations), but not until January 1901 did German soldiers reach Shanxi and learn the fate of the Oberlin Band and other missionaries in the province.
 A memorial service was held for the slain in Taiyuan on July 9, one year after the Taiyuan massacre.
 In 1903, a memorial arch to the Oberlin Band was erected on the campus of Oberlin College.
 The Oberlin Shansi Memorial Association was founded in 1908 and Oberlin graduate Kung Hsiang-hsi opened the Ming Hsien school in Taigu on land given to the ABCFM in restitution for the killing of the missionaries.
-The school, with help from Oberlin college, continued to function until 1945, when the school was forced to relocate to the southwest China, a small town in Sichuan after the Sino-Japanese War.
+The school, with help from Oberlin college, continued to function until 1945, when the school was forced to relocate to southwest China, a small town in Sichuan after the Sino-Japanese War.
 After Communist China won the civil war in 1949, Ming-Hsiah became Shanxi Agricultural University.

 In 1951, Oberlin College and Shanxi Agriculture University lost contact with each other following the outbreak of the Korean War.
 Then, in 1982, the two schools resumed contact after "Reform and Opening."
 Oberlin began to send Shansi Reps every year to Shanxi Agricultural University teaching English under the auspices of the Oberlin Shansi Memorial Association, a practice which has continued to this very day.